atlantis-ar/matterport_utils/mpview/README.md

 - added mode to generate class/instance segmentation maps (`-seg_maps`) for each source view (can be fed into the same stitching pipeline).
 This mode will display a window, but is non-interactive and will save a set of files to disk and then terminate.
 - added/updated Visual Studio projects, ported to 64bit

 Modified 2020 by [JOANNEUM RESEARCH] (https://www.joanneum.at) as part of the [ATLANTIS H2020 project] (http://www.atlantis-ar.eu).
-This work is part of a project that has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreementNo 951900.
+This work is part of a project that has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 951900.

 ## Usage